tarrasque73/RetroManager/README.md

 - `-tm` sets the "mode" of the resize operation, and can be "outer", "inner" or "custom".
 Default is "outer"

-	- `outer` mode resizes the bezel based on the dimensions of the dimensions of the original image.
+	- `outer` mode resizes the bezel based on the dimensions of the original image.
+Useful when you already have your bezels in the correct dimensions and you're only interested in viewport detection for config files generation.

 	- `inner` mode resizes the bezel based on the dimensions of the viewport.
-This is useful when you want to maximise the play area of the game on your monitor.
+Useful when you want to maximise the play area of the game on your monitor.
 In this case some part of the bezel will be cropped.

-	- `custom` mode is similar to inner mode but lets you specify the size of the resized viewport explicitly with parameters `-cx` and `-cy` unless of fitting it in the target size (with optional margins).
-It's particularly useful when you want all the resized viewport to have the same size, whether they are horizontal or vertical, by launching with parameters similar to: `python retromanager.py "MAME 2016" pacman -rm custom -cx 1000 -cy 1000 -tx 1920 -ty 1080`
+	- `custom` mode is similar to inner mode but lets you specify the size of the resized viewport explicitly with parameters `-cx` and `-cy` instead of fitting it in the target size, with optional margins.
+It's particularly useful when you want all the resized viewport to have the same size, whether they are horizontal or vertical (see examples, below).

 - `-cx` and `-cy` set the intended size of theresized viewport for mode `outer`.
 They are ignored for other resize modes.
 If not provided they default to the original dimensions.
-If

 - `-mx` and `-my` set the margins of the resize operation. they are usually used combined with `-rm inner` in order to leave some of the bezel visible around the resized viewport.
 They don't have much use with `-rm outer` unless you want to let some of the background visible.
 They are ignored with `-rm custom`.
 Defaults are 0.